Student Impact Grants

 Presented to: Jennifer Maclin at Chaparral Elementary School

-Funding will purchase two sets of Virtual Reality goggles and an educational app to allow students in 5th and 6th grade to virtually explore the moon, museums, and distant lands to enhance their learning.
+Funding purchased two sets of Virtual Reality goggles and an educational app to allow students in 5th and 6th grade to virtually explore the moon, museums, and distant lands to enhance their learning.

 Virtual Choir Performance – $700